Aggregation

-The aggregate, or aggregation functions, initially appear inside the
+The aggregate, or aggregation functions, initially appear inside the SELECT

 clause of a query, and they perform computations over sets of values in multiple rows of our relations.
 The basic aggregation functions supported by every SQL systems are: MIN